ncravino/Thales/README.md

 ## TODO

-- Improve answers with a better model (fine tune one?)
+- Improve answers with a better model: tune it
 - Improve performance